Making your craft fair booth work for both indoor and outdoor shows requires a bit of planning and thinking ahead.

 One of the biggest challenges at outdoor craft shows is the unpredictable nature of the weather.

 You may need to experiment with your tent's side walls under different weather conditions.
 Putting up the side walls can prevent the wind from blowing around items within your booth.
 However, using side walls can also make the tent itself more prone to blow around in the wind.
+You must ensure your booth is well weighted to prevent that problem.

 Some people attach their side walls at the top of the canopy, and then roll them up from the bottom.
-That way they can fairly quickly move the sides walls up or down depending on the weather conditions.
+That way they can fairly quickly move the side walls up or down depending on the weather conditions.

 Flooring might be the last thing you think of when preparing for an outdoor show, but it can really make your outdoor craft fair booth vastly more comfortable.

-Having flooring, like an inexpensive rug, when you're set up on cement at a street fair, can provide welcome relief from standing on the hot asphalt all day.
+Portable flooring, like an inexpensive rug, when you're set up on cement at a street fair, can provide welcome relief from standing on the hot asphalt all day.

 Unless you make meltable or perishable items, the sun will not likely damage your inventory, but to ensure your own happiness, while spending long days at outdoor shows, be sure to invest in a good portable canopy to provide yourself with adequate shade.